vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat Feb 26 02:03:41 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun Feb 27 02:10:23 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER